andylinpersonal/plugins_image-diff/README.md

 ### Build

 1. Clone the package into `plugins` folder of `gerrit` repo or link the plugin folder to `gerrit/plugins` folder
+2. Run `npm install` in the package
-2. Override `plugins/package.json` with `external_package.json`, you can remove all `depDependencies` as they are not needed for the build (needed for running wct tests)
+3. Override `plugins/package.json` with `external_package.json`, you can remove all `depDependencies` as they are not needed for the build (needed for running wct tests)
-3. Run `bazel build plugins/image-diff`
+4. Run `bazel build plugins/image-diff`
+or
 ## Highlight Mode

 ![Highlight example](assets/highlight-example.png)